Taco Seasoning Recipe

 - ¾ teaspoon garlic powder

 - ¼ teaspoon cayenne pepper

-- Place all ingredients in a small bowl and whisk until well combined.
-Store in an airtight container at room temperature for up to 6 months.
+- Place all ingredients in a small bowl and whisk or stir until well combined.
+Use immediately or store in an airtight container at room temperature for up to 6 months.

-- To make taco meat, use 2 heaping tablespoons taco seasoning per pound of meat.
+- To make taco meat, use 2 tablespoons taco seasoning per pound of ground beef or turkey.
 Brown the meat, then add in 2 tablespoons taco seasoning, 1/4 teaspoon salt (or to taste), 1/2 cup of water and an optional 1/2 cup of canned tomato sauce.
 Simmer until most of the liquid has evaporated, stirring occasionally.
-Season with salt and freshly ground black pepper to taste.
+Serve taco meat in warmed tortillas or as desired.

 - I usually make this taco seasoning without salt and then add salt to taste when cooking.
 If you prefer to add salt to the seasoning mix, I recommend adding 1 teaspoon.